My Story:

 What are you currently working on?

+I am currently completing a Crewelwork design of pink flowers, which will be taught as a workshop or a series of short workshops.
 For my own enjoyment, I am also working on some much larger projects.
 One is a Fine Whitework design based on my Cornish Surf design.
-The other is a stumpwork insect.
+The other is a Stumpwork insect.

 What is on your wishlist of stitching projects?

-Bubbling away in the background is a canvas stitches project of a scene at Hampton Court Palace.
+Bubbling away in the background is a Canvas Stitches project of a scene at Hampton Court Palace.

 How long have you been teaching?